Participatory Culture, Learning and Politics

-Based at the University of Southern California, Civic Paths explores continuities between online participatory culture and civic engagement.
+Based at the University of Southern California, Civic Paths explores continuities between online participatory culture and civic engagement through outreach, creative work, research, and academic inquiry.
 With low entry barriers, participatory culture-based communities often encourage online participation and expression even as they promote expression, awareness, mentorship, and skill training.
 Premised on a dynamic understanding of citizenship, we analyze how participatory culture interactions encourage young people to create, discuss and organize to engage with specific civic issues and events.

-Civic Paths, which started as a small, informal group of graduate students interested in the ties between online participatory culture/popular media fandom and civic engagement in 2009, has grown into an established research group within the Annenberg School for Communication and Journalism with a national audience and an active web presence and blog.
-Civic Paths holds weekly meetings with an average of 10-12 members attending each meeting (but with an active general membership of approximately 30 students and faculty) and hosts speakers from across campus.
-Prominent scholars from across the country have also given Civic Paths talks via Skype and Google Hangout or while visiting Los Angeles.
+Civic Paths, which started as a small, informal group of graduate students interested in the ties between online participatory culture/popular media fandom and civic engagement in 2009, has grown into an established group with a national audience and an active web presence.
+Civic Paths holds weekly meetings members with active members attending each meeting (and has an active general membership of approximately 30 students and faculty).
+Current civic Paths members collectively work on group projects that shift from semester to semester and maintain a network of support for each other’s individual research projects.